Category Archives: Wildlife crimes attorney

 Get Legal Assistance for Wildlife Crimes

 Texas has an abundance of nuisance animals, and it can be difficult to know all the intricacies of wildlife law.
-The Fort Worth lawyers at Lee and Wood, LP. have extensive experience defending people against wildlife crimes, including those involving nuisance animals.
+The Fort Worth lawyers at LEE AND WOOD, GP. have extensive experience defending people against wildlife crimes, including those involving nuisance animals.
 If you have been accused of a wildlife crime or want to learn more, call us today at 817-678-6771 or send us a message for a confidential consultation.

 Is Fishing Without a License a Crime in Texas?